Cabatuan Cemetery

 cabatuan_cemetery

 Cabatuan cemetery is one of the colonial cemeteries in the country and one of the most beautiful and well preserved in the province of Iloilo.
 It was built way back in late 19th century by Spanish friars who used to dominate the Philippine Catholic Church.
-Like other Spanish projects, this cemetery was well decorated with rosette designs using gray stones and limestones.

-Its mortuary chapel is the center of this cemetery with its unique octagonal shape.
 With some intricate designs adorning the chapel, its original dome was destroyed during the Second World War.
 It was replaced with a flat roof which we see today.

 from the main gate leading to the chapel